 1. The Old City

-Rattanakosin or the Old City is the home to the most magnificent and historical attractions in Bangkok including home of Siam King The Grand Palace, the Temple of the Emerald Buddha Wat Phra Kaew, the temple of Dawn Wat Arun, the Giant Reclining Buddha Wat Pho and the central of backpacking Khao San road.
+Rattanakosin or the Old City is the home to the most magnificent and historical attractions in Bangkok including the home of Siam King The Grand Palace, the Temple of the Emerald Buddha Wat Phra Kaew, the temple of Dawn Wat Arun, the Giant Reclining Buddha Wat Pho, and the central of backpacking Khao San road.

 Stay in The Old City will give you a great access to the area.
 There aren’t as many accommodation choices as other Bangkok downtown Sukhumvit, Siam, Silom, Pratunam but it makes up by the quality of outstanding homestay and hotels.

-Riverside is the most scenic area in Bangkok, with spectacular views of the Chaophraya river, world-renowned accommodation, dining possibilities and easy access to river transport to get you to Bangkok’s Old City.
+Riverside is the most scenic area in Bangkok, with spectacular views of the Chaophraya river, world-renowned accommodation, dining possibilities, and easy access to river transport to get you to Bangkok’s Old City.

 From dawn till dusk, the riverside provides plentiful picture-perfect photos.
-Sitting on a boat and watching the scenery on both sides of the river is pleasant, while taking a night tour is both romantic and comfortable.
-Travelling by boat along the riverside is one of the most scenic and inexpensive ways to explore Bangkok, avoiding Bangkok’s traffic and discovering the city by the water is definitely worth experiencing.
-There are number of mid-range and luxury hotels in the area and you won’t regret to stay here as there is no better place to stay than in hotels next to the Chao Phraya River.
+Sitting on a boat and watching the scenery on both sides of the river is pleasant while taking a night tour is both romantic and comfortable.

+Traveling by boat along the riverside is one of the most scenic and inexpensive ways to explore Bangkok, avoiding Bangkok’s traffic and discovering the city by the water is definitely worth experiencing.
+There is a number of mid-range and luxury hotels in the area and you won’t regret staying here as there is no better place to stay than in hotels next to the Chao Phraya River.